dvize/SPT-TypeScript/SWAG/README.txt

 2. Boss spawns stay the same format.
 The only new edition is assigning a BossZone (OpenZone)

-3. Ability to define Maps in which the patterns take affect (specific map names or all) valid maps or options for this MapName are:
+3. Ability to define Maps in which the patterns take effect (specific map names or all) valid maps or options for this MapName are:
 	- all
 	- bigmap